What You Will Learn

-A leading indicator of customer share, a source of investor confidence, and a key factor in retaining the confidence of customers is managing employee competence and commitment.
+Employee competence and commitment is an extremely important aspect of leading your workforce.
 How important?
 Consider the following statistics pertaining to the quality of talent and leadership in organizations:

 - Over a 10-year period (1998 to 2008) “best companies to work for” had a 6.8 percent stock appreciation versus 1.0 percent for the average firm.